What Is Vitreoretinal Eye Care?

 How Is a Vitrectomy Performed?

-Our skilled retina specialists use advanced technologies and techniques to diagnose, treat, and manage vitreoretinal disorders.
+Our skilled retina specialists use advanced technologies and techniques to diagnose, treat, and manage vitreoretinal disorders for various types of retina.
 Vitrectomy is one of the most common procedures we perform, which is a surgical process that removes some or all of the vitreous solution within the eye.
 This may be necessary to allow for detached retina repair, the removal of scar tissue, removal of a foreign body substance, or other conditions surrounding retinal function.
 Once the process is complete, the vitreous gel is replaced with a saline or oil-based solution or gas bubble.
 Other forms of surgical and laser techniques may be performed to treat retinal diseases and improve or preserve a patient's vision and eye function.

 Vitreoretinal eye care faq